person looking frustrated at computer

 If the airline cancels your flight because they have gone out of business:

 Airlines don’t go out of business often, but it has happened a few times in the last few years, such as the notable demise of Icelandic carrier WOW Air and UK-based Thomas Cook in 2019.
 In these cases, it’s very unlikely you’ll get a refund from the airline, but you may have other ways to recoup your expenses.
-See below, and read our article on what to do if your airline goes bust or what to do when an airline cancels thousands of flights for more details.
+See below, and read our article on what to do when an airline cancels thousands of flights for more details.

 How to get compensation or recoup other expenses